AQUARIUM OR POND ULTRAVIOLET STERILIZATION

 High Efficiency (High Dwell/Exposure) UV Sterilizers such as the TMC Pond Advantage with long contact time as per the wattage and lamp can easily run as high as 50-60 gph per watt.
 The even higher efficiency (& dwell time) Pro Clear UV 30 can go 70+ gph per watt.

-*As a Sterilizer; Generally for bacterial control (& many virus) a flow rate of 20-25 gph per watt (75-95 liters per hour, per watt), sometimes as high as 30-35 gph per watt for high efficiency UV Sterilizers such as the TMC Vecton UV.
+*As a TRUE Level One Sterilizer; Generally for bacterial control (& many virus), as well as improved Redox Balance a flow rate of 15-25 gph per watt (75-95 liters per hour, per watt), sometimes as high as 30-35 gph per watt for high efficiency UV Sterilizers such as the TMC Vecton UV.

 Please see the section (“What Size UV Is Best”) further down in the article for more about flow rate.
 Admittedly this is a VERY basic and simplistic rule, with other factors such as flow design, interior wall gap from UV bulb, & even actual output of UVC per watt (Versus other wave lengths).

-• The design of the unit should only allow a gap of .3 mm or less between the bulb or quartz sleeve and the wall of the unit for effective contact and temperature.
+• The design of the unit should only allow a gap of 3 cm or less between the bulb or quartz sleeve and the wall of the unit for effective contact and temperature.

 This is where Aquarium Canister UVs, 'Hang-On Back' UV Filters, Most Submersible/Internal UVs, and Pressurized Pond Filters (such as the Aquael, Nursery Pro, even the newer Via Aqua) fail miserably as there is too large a gap, and in general a poor flow design around the bulb/quartz sleeve (as well as flow rates far exceeding UVC bulb wattage capabilities)